Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 \subsubsection{Attacker Model}

 We now review several attacker models that are used in the literature.
 The secondary purpose of this section is to discuss the challenges involved with the development of a good and universal attacker model for \acp{cITS}.
-Unlike most network scenarios, there is no such universally accepted attacker model that is used consistently for \acp{cITS}.
-In this survey, we use the attacker model discussed in this section as a basis for our discussion of misbehavior detection schemes.
-However, we will occasionally deviate from it to accommodate the specific definitions of some schemes.
+Unlike most network scenarios, there is no universally accepted attacker model that is consistently used for \acp{cITS}; here we provide a brief overview of the most common assumptions.

 The attacker model from~\cite{Raya2007-Securing}, one of the seminal works on security in \acp{cITS}, presents the following four classification dimensions for attackers, and a variety of basic and sophisticated attacks.
-The distinction between \emph{insider and outsider} concerns whether the attacker possesses certified key material, meaning she is part of the \ac{cITS} (insider), or not (outsider).
-This may be extended to include the number of pseudonyms available to the attacker.
-Secondly, the motivation of the attacker is classified as either \emph{rational}, where the attacker has a direct benefit from his attack, and \emph{malicious}, where an attacker only seeks to disrupt the network or cause harm to other participants.
+We already discussed the distinction between \emph{insider} and \emph{outsider}, i.e., whether or not the attacker possesses valid credentials.
+The motivation of the attacker is classified as either \emph{rational}, where the attacker has a direct benefit from his attack, and \emph{malicious}, where an attacker only seeks to disrupt or cause harm.
 The attacker may be \emph{active} or \emph{passive}, which considers whether the attacker can transmit messages or signals, or whether the attacker only eavesdrops on the channel.
 For this survey, we seek to detect active attackers only, as the very goal of misbehavior detection is to determine whether certain messages or signals constitute undesirable behavior; eavesdropping is not misbehavior, in the sense that it cannot be detected.
 The final classification dimension is the scope of the attack, which may be \emph{local} or \emph{extended}.
-This distinction does not consider the \textit{amount} of attacker-controlled nodes, but rather their distribution over the network.
-Local then refers to one or more attackers distributed in a small region, such as a highway section between to intersections or a few neighboring intersections in an urban setting.
+This distinction does not consider the amount of attacker-controlled nodes, but rather their \emph{distribution} over the network.
+Local refers to one or more attackers distributed in a small region, such as a highway section between two intersections or a few neighboring intersections in an urban setting.
 The extended scope provides for a number of attacker-controlled nodes across a larger region.